ghostsecurity/reaper/README.md

 3. Run `make wails` to install Wails v2.
 4. Run `wails doctor` to ensure your environment is configured correctly.
 Install any missing dependencies as prompted.
 5. Run `make run` to start _reaper_.

-In order to build cross-platform, production binaries, creating and pushing a git tag will (eventually) trigger GitHub actions to publish versioned binaries as release artifacts.